Maja-Jer/photo_sessions/README.md

 The navbar background colour is a clean white colour, light enough to provide contrast with the headings, while still setting itself apart from the photo background in the main content.

-In the footer a white, provides the background colour, which is a good contrast to
+In the footer a blue colour, provides the background colour, which is a good contrast to the whitness of the rest of the page.

 ## Styling